-- For the convenience of your employer, and - Required as a condition of your employment.
+- 1) For the convenience of your employer, and - 2) Required as a condition of your employment.

-For the convenience of your employer.

-This means that your use of the computer or cellular telephone is for a substantial business reason of your employer.
-All facts must be considered in making this determination.
-The use of your computer or cellular phone during your regular working hours to carry on your employer's business is generally for the convenience of your employer.
+For the convenience of your employer. means that your use of the computer or cellular telephone is for a substantial business reason of your employer.
+You must consider all facts in making this determination.
+Use of your computer or cellular phone during your regular working hours to carry on your employer's business is generally for the convenience of your employer.

 Required as a condition of your employment.
 This means that you cannot properly perform your duties without it.
 Whether or not you can properly perform your duties without the computer or cellular telephone depends on all the facts and circumstances.
 It is not necessary that your employer explicitly requires you to use your computer or cellular telephone.
-But neither is it sufficient that your employer merely states that your use of these items is a condition of your employment.
+But neither is it enough that your employer merely states that your use of these items is a condition of your employment.